Big and strong arm muscles have always been the touchstone for workout enthusiasts and bodybuilders.

 Complete these steps in three sets

 First, you must remember that your biceps won’t grow overnight; a lot of hard work is required to build upper body strength.
-If you combine push-ups in the right way, you won’t only be building and strengthening your biceps muscles but also enjoying other benefits.
+If you combine push-ups in the right way, you will be building and strengthening your biceps muscles and enjoying other benefits.

 For instance, push-ups help burn calories, improve cardiovascular health, build upper back muscles, and protect the shoulder joints.
-You don’t need any equipment to do these exercises, and they are easy to learn.
-Push-ups work by using the weight of the body to target different core muscles.
+You don’t need any equipment to do these exercises; they are easy to learn.
+Push-ups work by using the body’s weight to target different core muscles.

 There are numerous variations of push-ups that you can use to match your fitness level and strength.
 If you want to consider alternatives for building biceps, you can try other bodyweight exercises such as chin-ups, pull-ups, inverted curls, and inverted rows.

 (oh, and do keep in touch and check in with us regularly for more fantastic content.
 For a complete list of our previous blog posts, please go here)